K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 8. Click change to save settings.

 ### <div id='65'/> 3.2.2.
 Catalog
-1. Go to Catalogs page by clicking the “Catalog” button at the menu on top.
+1. Go to the Catalogs page by clicking the “Catalog” button at the menu on top.
 ![3-2-2-0]

 ### <div id='66'/> 3.2.2.1.
 Search Catalog
-1. Results searched from ① Catalog Search automatically shows its outputs.
+1. Results searched from ① Catalog Search automatically show its outputs.
 ![3-2-2-1-0]

 ### <div id='67'/> 3.2.3.
-Decument
+Document
 1. Click the "Documents" button on the top menu to go to the document page.
 ![3-2-4-0]